 As the world progresses further towards the digital age, an upkeep in our relevance is needed as Singapore rapidly becomes a smart nation.
 Hence, a good overall understanding of how the system works and being equipped with the proper skills can be very advantageous to better prepare ourselves as we face the everchanging future.

 1. Making thinking visible

 We know that young students are concrete thinkers and are beginning to follow step-by-step directions.
 These beginning stages of first following one step, then two steps, then multiple steps, are the start of algorithmic thinking in action.
-While the youngest learners may not understand this abstract concept, we can use computer science to make their thinking visible.
+While the youngest learners may not understand abstract concepts, we can use logical concepts in coding to make their thinking visible.

 2. Sustaining Creativity

 Coding allows students to be creative as they discover different methods to reach the same goal.
 To do this, adopting the habit of learning from their mistakes is essential as it is crucial in coding when a student encounters a problem in the process.
 He/she would then be able to analyse and source out the cause of the problem, rectifying his/her mistake while learning from it.